Mental Health

 Living with Schizophrenia: Insights, Challenges, and Support

-Living with Schizophrenia: Insights, Challenges, and Support Schizophrenia is a chronic and severe mental disorder that affects how a person thinks, feels, and behaves.
+Schizophrenia is a chronic and severe mental disorder that affects how a person thinks, feels, and behaves.
 Individuals with schizophrenia may seem like they have lost touch with reality, which can be distressing for both them and their loved ones.
-This condition affects approximately 1% of the population
+This condition affects approximately 1% of the population worldwide and can manifest in late adolescence

 Living with Schizophrenia: Insights, Challenges, and Support Read More »